kiba/Writings/fac/chp5_a_new_bastion.md

 No matter what we do, we have to proceed until we find more people.

 I created Bastion Beta.
 Every twenty kilometers, we're creating a new fortress to gain a foothold in this land.
-It also provide storage space for my growing military.
+It's also more space to store my military equipment and generate more power.

 **Day 133**

 HIP HIP HOORAY!
 A prospecting TBM found dusts.
 Ice type variety.
 Rin explained to me that the city of Allothmy was founded on a dust-rich mine.
 Over the centuries, her people dug deeper and deeper, while the city above grew.
 Eventually, the underground became part of the city in its own right, but they never stopped digging even on the day that she was frozen.

-If I found one of the mining tunnels, I should be able to mine more dusts, continuing where they left off.
+If I found one of the mining tunnels, there should be a rich vein of dust to follow, continuing where they left off.

 I had no idea how to mine it safely, so I left it alone until my girlfriend find the time to take a look at our mining equipment and our processes.